OTHM Level 7 Diploma in Health and Social Care ManagementQualification Number: 603/6066/5

 The Assessor should provide an audit trail showing how the judgement of the learners’ overall achievement has been arrived at.

 Achieving the OTHM Level 7 Diploma in Health and Social Care Management qualification enables learners to progress into or within employment and/or continue their further study.
 As this qualification is approved and regulated by Ofqual (Office of the Qualifications and Examinations Regulation), learners are eligible to progress to Master’s top-up programmes at many universities in the UK and overseas with advanced standing.
-For more information visit University Progressions page in this website.
+For more information visit University Progressions page.